-- Category D spills are described as surface Wandoo Crude spills, instantaneous in nature up to 10,000m.
-Shoreline impact varies with season, modelling indicates a 49% probability of contact to any shoreline during summer within about three days. - Category E spills are described as continuous Wandoo Crude spills, up to 595m3 per day for up to 60 days.
-Modelling indicates a greater than 80% probability of contact to any shoreline throughout all seasons within about three to four days. - Category F spills are described as an instantaneous spill of 250,000bbl (39,747m3) of Wandoo Crude over 24 hours from the Wandoo Production Platform CGS.
-Modelling indicates a probability of 21% for shoreline impact during summer within about four days.
+Category D spills are described as surface Wandoo Crude spills, instantaneous in nature up to 10,000m3.
+Shoreline impact varies with season, modelling indicates a 49% probability of contact to any shoreline during summer within about three days.

+Category E spills are described as continuous Wandoo Crude spills, up to 595 m3 per day for up to 43 days (well construction scenario) and up to 65 m3 per day for 78 days (production scenario).
+Modelling indicates a greater than 80% probability of contact to any shoreline throughout all seasons within about three to four days.

+Category F spills are described as an instantaneous spill of 250,000bbl (39,747m3) of Wandoo Crude over 24 hours from the Wandoo Production Platform CGS.
+Modelling indicates a probability of 86% for shoreline impact within about three to four days.